Genesis GV60 review

 Compared with the likes of the Nissan Ariya and Volkswagen ID.5, the GV60 has the softest suspension.
 In some areas, this approach works very well; on a motorway cruise, it takes on a floaty yet sure-footed gait, which is deeply relaxing.
 It’s even more so if you engage the self-steering system, which guides you between lanes automatically for short periods.
 There is a touch more wind noise than we experienced in the Nissan or the Volkswagen, though.

-However, find a twisty road, and the GV60 doesn’t feel as well tied down as the Ariya, nor is there quite as much grip.
-But thanks to a neutral balance, more naturally weighted steering and the rear-wheel-drive layout of our test car, it’s still great fun to drive, just in a different way to the Nissan.
-Body roll is noticeable, but it doesn’t get out of hand.
+However, find a twisty road, and the GV60 doesn’t feel as well tied down as its sibling, the Kia EV6.
+But thanks to a neutral balance, its well-weighted steering and the rear-wheel-drive layout of our test car, it’s still a satisfying car to drive.
+Opt for the four-wheel drive Sport or Sport Plus version, and you can feel the front wheel come into play, with the additional traction benefits of its four-wheel drive system dragging you out of corners if you put your foot down.
+Body roll is noticeable in all versions, but it doesn’t get out of hand.

-At lower speeds, the ride can be a little fidgety; you’ll notice items such as keys rattling on urban roads.
-The GV60 can also feel like a larger car than it is from behind the wheel because its 11.9-metre turning circle is 1.1 metres more than the Nissan’s and 1.7 metres larger than the VW’s, making it the least manoeuvrable in tight spaces.
+At lower speeds, the ride can be a little fidgety - especially in Sport Plus models with the largest 21-inch wheels.
+The GV60 can also feel like a larger car than it is from behind the wheel because its 11.9-metre turning circle is 1.1 metres more than the Nissan’s and 1.7 metres larger than the ID.5’s, making it the least manoeuvrable in tight spaces.

 We like that the Genesis offers drivers more scope for adjusting the brake regeneration compared with some of its rivals, though, thanks to paddles on the steering wheel.
 The five modes range from complete freewheeling right up to full one-pedal driving.
 The GV60’s regenerative braking can occasionally engage more harshly than you might expect, but overall the powertrain is slick.